christabor/flask_jsondash/schemas.md

 #### Custom

-No schema.
-You can server whatever kind of page you want.
-Similar to an iframe, but this will load the source directly into the page. **Note**: some unintended side effects of your dashboard may occur (such as css style overrides), so YMMV.
+No schema; you can serve whatever kind of page you want.
+Similar to an iframe, except this will load the source directly into the page. **Note**: some unintended side effects of your dashboard may occur (such as css style overrides), so YMMV.
 Alternatively, you can use the iframe option.

 #### Iframe

-...
+No schema; you can load whatever page you want.
+This will not affect the dashboard, unlike the *custom* option, but you will have limited access to the contents of the iframe (typically not a concern.)

 #### Number